chrisBow/Moon/about/index.md

 <br>
 <center>A results-driven marketer and data scientist with extensive experience in managing campaigns across a range of channels and platforms, demonstrable abilities in using hypothesis and statistics-driven testing and optimisation, combined with advanced analytics to improve return on marketing investment and uncover actionable insights.</center>

+## Core interests
+Using hypothesis-driven methods and experimental approaches, as well as descriptive statistics, to analyse marketing campaigns and performance to provide actionable insight that feeds into informed decision making.

+Using data science tools and methods to improve marketing return on investment and improve customer experience through segmentation and presentation of more relevant content.

+Development of statistical and machine learning software to improve ease-of-access to data-driven marketing techniques to marketers.

+## Education
+B.Sc.
+Biological Sciences, University of Edinburgh Ph.D.
+Molecular Virology, University of Surrey

 ## Skills and experience
 * Significant multi-channel marketing experience encompassing email marketing, PPC, content, SEO, social media and print
 * Extensive experience of web analytics and use of Google Analytics and Tag Manager